There are lots of beautiful and easily accessible waterfalls near Vancouver

 This post contains affiliate links.
 When you make a purchase using one of these links I may receive a small commission that enables me to continue providing you with awesome and informative blog posts like this one.

-These stunning waterfalls are not only near Vancouver, but they are also easily accessible.
+These beautiful waterfalls are not only near Vancouver, BC, but they are also easily accessible.
 All of them can be reached on a short drive from Vancouver, and even shorter hikes once you’ve arrived.
 In fact, one can even be viewed from the highway!
 I’m here to show you that you don’t have to hike all day to get to some of BC’s amazing waterfalls.

-This list is far from exhaustive and I will likely do a follow-up post with some more beautiful waterfalls close to Vancouver.
+This list is far from exhaustive and I will likely do a follow-up post with some more beautiful waterfalls near Vancouver.
 As always, they will be an easy hike because that’s the only kind of hiking your gal likes to do 😉 Grab your hiking boots, jacket and camera and let’s go adventuring!

 Pro tip: I love my GoPro camera for hikes with waterfalls.
 It’s waterproof so I can get as close as I like without worrying about ruining my camera.
 I even bought a Telesin dome so I can shoot with my GoPro inside the water.
 This gets awesome shots half in and half out of the water, providing a unique perspective.